Enterprise Portfolio Institutional Fund Market Value

 Enterprise Portfolio Backtested Returns

-At this stage we consider Enterprise Mutual Fund to be very steady.
-Enterprise Portfolio secures Sharpe Ratio (or Efficiency) of 0.0323, which denotes the fund had a 0.0323 % return per unit of risk over the last 3 months.
-We have found twenty-two technical indicators for Enterprise Portfolio Institutional, which you can use to evaluate the volatility of the entity.
-Please confirm Enterprise Portfolio's Standard Deviation of 2.06, variance of 4.25, and Mean Deviation of 1.23 to check if the risk estimate we provide is consistent with the expected return of 0.0587%.
-The fund shows a Beta (market volatility) of 1.05, which means a somewhat significant risk relative to the market.
-Enterprise Portfolio returns are very sensitive to returns on the market.
-As the market goes up or down, Enterprise Portfolio is expected to follow.
+Enterprise Portfolio appears to be very steady, given 3 months investment horizon.
+Enterprise Portfolio secures Sharpe Ratio (or Efficiency) of 0.3, which denotes the fund had a 0.3 % return per unit of risk over the last 3 months.
+We have found twenty-eight technical indicators for Enterprise Portfolio Institutional, which you can use to evaluate the volatility of the entity.
+Please utilize Enterprise Portfolio's Downside Deviation of 0.8619, mean deviation of 0.684, and Coefficient Of Variation of 406.11 to check if our risk estimates are consistent with your expectations.
+The fund shows a Beta (market volatility) of -0.17, which means not very significant fluctuations relative to the market.
+As returns on the market increase, returns on owning Enterprise Portfolio are expected to decrease at a much lower rate.
+During the bear market, Enterprise Portfolio is likely to outperform the market.

-Enterprise Portfolio Institutional has modest reverse predictability.
-Overlapping area represents the amount of predictability between Enterprise Portfolio time series from 16th of May 2025 to 31st of May 2025 and 31st of May 2025 to 15th of June 2025.
+Enterprise Portfolio Institutional has good predictability.
+Overlapping area represents the amount of predictability between Enterprise Portfolio time series from 20th of April 2025 to 4th of June 2025 and 4th of June 2025 to 19th of July 2025.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Enterprise Portfolio price movement.
-The serial correlation of -0.43 indicates that just about 43.0% of current Enterprise Portfolio price fluctuation can be explain by its past prices.
+The serial correlation of 0.78 indicates that around 78.0% of current Enterprise Portfolio price fluctuation can be explain by its past prices.

 Residual Average | 0.0 | |